 Built-up Roofing

-Plus, built-up roofing can last up to 50 years with proper maintenance.
-When it’s time to replace your roof, you can also recycle the old material, making built-up roofing an environmentally friendly choice.
+Plus, with proper maintenance, built-up roofing can last up to 50 years, showing how well it helps you go green with your roof.
+When it’s time to replace your roof, you can also recycle the old material, making it an environmentally friendly choice.

 Solar Panels

-One way to make your home more sustainable is to install solar panels on your roof.
-Home energy can be produced by solar panels by converting sunlight into electricity.
+Installing solar panels on your roof is one way to make your home more sustainable.
+Solar panels convert sunlight into electricity, producing home energy.
 They are relatively easy to install and maintain and can provide a significant renewable energy source.

 In addition, solar panels can help to cool your home by shading the roof from the sun.
 As a result, they can lower your energy costs and help to protect the environment.